Sam Manekshaw: Early life and family

-in Amritsar to Hormizd (Note: Hormizd was his native Persian name; for communicating with Indians and Britishers he used the name Hormusji.)
-(1871–1964), a doctor, and Hilla Manekshaw (née Mehta; 1885–1970).
+in Amritsar to Hormizd (Note: Hormizd was his Iranian name; for communicating with Indians and Britishers he used the name Hormusji.)
+(1871–1964), a doctor, and Hilla, née Mehta (1885–1970).
 Both of his parents were Parsis who had moved to Amritsar from the city of Valsad in coastal Gujarat.
 Manekshaw's parents had left Mumbai in 1903 for Lahore, where his father was going to start practising medicine.
 However, when their train halted at Amritsar station, Hilla found it impossible to travel any further due to her advanced pregnancy.
 After Hilla had recovered from child birth, the couple decided to stay in Amritsar, where Hormizd soon set up a clinic and pharmacy.
 The couple had four sons (Fali, Jan, Sam and Jami) and two daughters (Cilla and Sheru).
 Manekshaw was their fifth child and third son.

-During World War II, Hormizd had served in the British Indian Army as a captain in the Indian Medical Service (now the Army Medical Corps).
+During World War I, Hormizd had served in the British Indian Army as a captain in the Indian Medical Service (now the Army Medical Corps).